 - Technical specifications

 - Design.
-For example, users can search for very specific visual terms like 'retractable ballpoint pens'.
+For example, customers can search for very specific visual terms like 'retractable ballpoint pens'.

 - Variants.
 List product-defining details like colour, size, age group, pattern, flavour or material.

 - Rich descriptions.
-Users find descriptions easier to read when they are well-formatted.
+Customers find descriptions easier to read when they are well formatted.
 Include control characters and HTML tags, such as line breaks, italics and bulleted lists to increase the readability of your description.

 Review each section closely to determine whether the requirements apply to your country or product.
-If you don't follow requirements that apply to you, we'll disapprove your product and let you know in the Diagnostics page of your Merchant Center account.
+If you don't follow requirements that apply to you, we'll disapprove your product and let you know in Diagnostics in your Merchant Center account.

 - Include a description of the product’s customisation details.
 For example, if a product can be engraved with text, add that information to the description.